Juice fasting: History

+Health claims

 Health claims in regard to juice fasting are not supported by scientific evidence.
 Catherine Collins, chief dietician of St George's Hospital Medical School in London, England, states that: "The concept of 'detox' is a marketing myth rather than a physiological entity.
 The idea that an avalanche of vitamins, minerals, and laxatives taken over a 2 to 7 day period can have a long-lasting benefit for the body is also a marketing myth."

 Detox diets, depending on the type and duration, are potentially dangerous and can cause various health problems including muscle loss and an unhealthy regaining of fat after the detox ends.
 A review in The Gale Encyclopedia of Diets, has noted potential risks of juice fasting:

-Juice mixes containing grapefruit juice may adversely interact with some prescription drugs.
+The American Cancer Society have stated that "there is no scientific evidence to support claims that consuming only juices for one or more days, known as juice cleansing or juice detoxification, reduces cancer risk or provides other health benefits".